Yandex Cloud

 Will my cluster be unavailable during an update?Will my cluster be unavailable during an update?

-If it your cluster has more than one host, there is no downtime while updating it, since the hosts are updated one by one.
+If your cluster has more than one host, there is no downtime while updating it, since the hosts are updated one by one.
 Only individual hosts are unavailable when the cluster is being restarted.

 How do I change the time zone?How do I change the time zone?